Note

 Bronze medal

-I want to set light goldenrod background for boxes where Awards
+We will set a light goldenrod background for boxes where Awards

 field has the value Gold medal

-, to set lavender background for boxes with the Silver medal
+, a lavender background for boxes with the Silver medal

-field value, and to set maize background for boxes with the Bronze medal
+field value, and a maize background for boxes with the Bronze medal

 field value.

-If you don’t know how to add new field to your data source, read official Microsoft documentation:
+If you don’t know how to add a new field to your data source, refer to official Microsoft documentation:

-As you can see on the picture above, there is ready to use JavaScript handler with three functions that allow to subscribe for box, tooltip, or search result rendering event.
-In this article I used only box and search result rendering events to highlight boxes and search results with color.
-You can find description of JavaScript framework in the documentation.
+As you can see in the picture above, a ready-to-use JavaScript handler is available with three functions that allow you to subscribe to box, tooltip, or search result rendering events.
+In this article, we will only use box and search result rendering events to highlight boxes and search results.
+You can find a more detailed description of the JavaScript framework in the documentation.

 //Subscribe for the box rendering event